 Remove Data Bars from Table in Power BI

 Select the Column Name (metric Value) on which you applied or added the data bar.
-In our previous step, we added data bar on Order Quantity column.
-So, click on the down arrow beside the Order Quantity column will open the Context Menu.
+In our previous step, we added a data bar on the Order Quantity column.
+So, click on the down arrow beside the Order Quantity column and open the Context Menu.

-Please select the Remove Conditional Formatting, and then Select Data Bars as we shown below.
+Please select the Remove Conditional Formatting and then Select Data Bars, as we showed below.

 And we successfully removed the data bars from a table.

 Please click on the Format button to see the list of table formatting options.
 Next, go to the Condition Formatting section to add data bars.
-In this example, we want to add data bars to the Order Quantity column.
+In this Power BI example, we want to add data bars to the Order Quantity column in this table.
 So, we are selecting that column using the drop-down list.

-Next, toggle the data Bars property from Off to On will add Data Bars as we shown below.
-You can use the Advanced Controls hyperlink to format this data bars.
+Next, toggle the data Bars property from Off to On and add Data Bars as shown below.
+You can use the Advanced Controls hyperlink to format these data bars.

 Click on the Advanced Controls will open the following window.

-let me change the Minimum value to 100, and Maximum value to 19000
+Let me change the Minimum value to 100, and the Maximum value to 19000